constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 1: Create a simple PAP server

-Lets create a simple authentication server that implements PAP protocol
+Lets create a simple authentication server that implements PAP protocol.

+First lets create a virtual server

-* Go to `Virtual Servers`, click `Create`, set server name to `PAP Server` and protocol to `Pap`.
+* Go to `Virtual Servers`, click `Create`
+* In the pop-up windows set server name to `PAP Server` and protocol to `PAP`.
+* Click `OK`.
+Now the server is created.
+* Now click the server to see the IP address as well as the authentication and accounting port numbers for the server.
+You need this information to configure your RADIUS client.

+Now lets create a user, a group, add the user to the group